-8.249.500.8 MISSION: To transform lives.
+8.249.500.8 MISSION: [To reduce the impact of poverty on people living in New Mexico by providing support services that help families break the cycle of dependency on public assistance.]
+To transform lives.
 Working with our partners, we design and deliver innovative, high quality health and human services that improve the security and promote independence for New Mexicans in their communities.